baggepinnen/SingularSpectrumAnalysis.jl/README.md

 A package for performing Singular Spectrum Analysis (SSA) https://en.wikipedia.org/wiki/Singular_spectrum_analysis

 ## Simple Usage
 The example below creates a simulated signal that has two strong seasonal components.
-The main entry function is `analyze(y,L)` that returns the trend and seasonal components. `y` is the signal to decompose and `L` is a window length to use for the internal embedding (this should be as long as the longest expected period).
+The main entry function is `analyze(y,L)` that returns the trend and seasonal components. `y` is the signal to decompose and `L` is a window length to use for the internal embedding.
 ```julia
 using SingularSpectrumAnalysis, Plots
 # generate some data